Are you are visiting our website from Mainland China?

 We will process your personal data to the extent necessary for the initiation, implementation or termination of a pre-contractual or contractual relationship.
 Please see below for more details.

-Likewise, we will process data you voluntarily provided us with, for example, when you ask us for information regarding HLAG and its services.
+Likewise, we will process data you voluntarily provided us with, for example, when you ask us for information regarding Hapag-Lloyd and its services.

 We may also process your data for the purposes of our legitimate interests pursuant to Art.
 6 (1), Subparagraph f) GDPR, e.g. for the purpose of preventing fraud, investigating and reporting criminal offences, to enforce legal claims, including debt collection and defense in the event of legal disputes, for auditing purposes, to safeguard the companies IT security and operations, to communicate with you, to the extent that an ongoing business relationship with you or your employer already exists, in particular if you are a party to a shipment but not our direct contractual partner.

-Due to the global nature of our business we may have to transfer personal data internationally, including to countries that may not have the same data protections standards as the country you are legally residing in.
-For further details on the international transfer, please see below sections 3 and 9.
+Due to the global nature of our business, we may have to transfer personal data internationally, including to countries that may not have the same data protections standards as the country you are legally residing in.
+For further details on the international transfer, please see below sections 2 and 8.

 Personal data, which is processed to provide you or another third party with our services, may include but is not limited to:

 When we pick up or deliver a shipment or provide other services, we may obtain physical location data.
 This includes, for example, data identifying the actual location of a physical address using information such as GPS data, geocodes, latitude and longitude information, and images of the various locations.